F. H. Maynard: Inter war

 Between the wars he attended the Imperial Defence College.
 He was posted to HQ Iraq Command and served administrative positions for the Air Staff.

 World War II

-When Italy declared war in June 1940, a part of the very limited strength of the fighter squadron based at Malta were four Gloster Gladiators, which were found in crates marked "Boxed Spares – Property of the Royal Navy" (these having been left by HMS Glorious in April).
-Maynard obtained permission to assemble them, and three of these units, named "Faith", "Hope", and "Charity", they were part of the initially limited defence during the Siege of Malta.
+When Italy declared war in June 1940, a part of the very limited strength of the fighter squadron based at Malta were four Gloster Sea Gladiators, which were found in crates marked "Boxed Spares – Property of the Royal Navy" (these having been left by HMS Glorious in April).
+Maynard obtained permission to assemble them, and three of these units, later named "Faith", "Hope", and "Charity", were part of the initially limited defence during the Siege of Malta.

+On 1 June 1941, Maynard was replaced as Malta's Air Officer Commanding by Air Commodore Hugh Lloyd.
 After he was replaced on Malta, he was AOA, HQ RAF Coastal Command.
 In 1944 he was AOC of No. 19 (Reconnaissance) Group.

+In the postwar period, Maynard was appointed a commander in the United States' Legion of Merit.

+Magna Carta

+At the end of 1945 Maynard sold an extraordinarily rare and lost original Magna Carta at auction to a London bookseller who paid £42 for the document, and sold it to Harvard Law School for $27 believing it to be a copy.
+Its estimated value can be ascertained by the fact that a 1297 Magna Carta that sold at auction in New York in 2007 and fetched $21m.